Editor’s Note: The following story contains depictions of a racist act, both in writing and in video, which may be distressing for some readers.

 P.K.
-Subban, the NHL defenceman who is Jordan’s older brother, addressed the incident candidly on social media on Saturday night, chastising Panetta for his actions.
+Subban, the NHL defenceman who is Jordan’s older brother, addressed the incident candidly on social media, chastising Panetta for his actions.

 They don’t call the east coast league the jungle because my brother and the other black players are the monkeys!
 Hey @jacobpanetta you shouldn’t be so quick delete your Twitter or your Instagram account you will probably be able to play again… that’s what history says but things pic.twitter.com/8zOJ9q47pk

 The incident between Panetta and Subban comes on the heels of another racist gesture which took place in the American Hockey League last week.